 • Financial engineering and venture capital

-In order to enrich its traditional base, the school offers new disciplines deeply rooted in modern finance.
-Thus, at the heart of the training, you will find innovative elements:
+In order to enrich its traditional base, the school offers new disciplines that are deeply rooted in modern finance.
+At the heart of the course, you will find resolutely innovative elements:

 • Big data